cwesterduin/react-router-redux/README.md

-# template for react applications with react-dom-router and redux
+# template for react applications with react-router and redux